SAP/fundamental/docs/pages/components/modal.md

 summary:
 ---

 The modal is a container generally displayed in response to an action.
 It is used for short forms, confirmation messages or to display contextual information that does not require a page.
+The modal should always be used in conjunction with the [Application Layout Containers](/layouts/application-layout.html).
+See an example [App layout page with Modal](/demo-pages/overlay-app-demo.html)

 <hr/>